zenseact/zod-web/_pages/annotations.md

 The `InstanceID` property should be different between two instances if any of the following are met:
 - A lane marking is splitting into multiple lane markings.
 It can be that the lane marking paint creates a split or that it splits by context.
 A split also occurs when a new lane is formed, even if it does not split the actual lane marking itself
 - Multiple lane markings are merging into fewer lane markings.
 It can be that the lane marking paint is merging or a merge by context
-- A lane marking changes Colour.
+- A lane marking changes `Colour`.
 An instance can only consist of one color.
 Meaning two partly overlapping lane markings of different colors should be two instances
-- A lane marking changes from Single to multiple ( double etc., see the MultipleLanes property), and there is a gap in the transition.
+- A lane marking changes from `Single` to multiple ( `Double` etc., see the `MultipleLanes` property), and there is a gap in the transition.
 However, if one of the single lane markings is connected to one of the multiple lane markings, the connected lane marking should belong to the same instance.
 - There is a distinct gap between lane markings, for example, if there is a refuge island between two lane markings.

 ### Road paintings